Tone, tighten and reshape your body

 - Massages deep into tissue, glands, organs increasing functioning

-What to expect my first class?
+What should I expect at my first Hot Yoga class?

 Expect to sweat!
 The room is warm and the postures will be foreign to you.
 Your only goal in your first few visits is to stay in the room and attempt each posture to best of your ability.
 It is not unusual to feel dizzy or overwhelmed, just kneel down on your mat and breathe until you are ready to join in once again.